The Plague (2006 film)

-The Plague (also known as Clive Barker's The Plague) is a 2006 horror film directed by Hal Masonberg and written by Masonberg and Teal Minton.
+The Plague (also known as Clive Barker's The Plague) is a 2006 horror movie directed by Hal Masonberg and written by Masonberg and Teal Minton.
 It was produced by Clive Barker.

 Plot

-In 1983, one day all of the world's children under the age of nine simultaneously fall into a catatonic state.
-For the next ten years, every child who is born, is born in a state of catatonia.
-During this state, the children experience seizures twice a day which develops and maintains muscle mass.
+On one day in 1983, every single child younger than the age of nine simultaneously becomes catatonic.
+For the next ten years, every child is born in a state of catatonia.
+During this state, the children experience seizures twice a day, which develops and maintains muscle mass.

-In 1993, all the children wake up in zombie-like state, unrelentingly pursuing, attacking and murdering all adults.
-Things are revealed to be even more dire as the children have both superhuman strength and some kind of collective intelligence - what one learns, they all learn.
+In 1993, all the children awaken simultaneously in a zombie-like state, and begin pursuing, attacking and murdering all adults.
+The children have both superhuman strength and some kind of collective intelligence - what one learns, they all learn.

 The children's tactics quickly become more sophisticated.
-First, they disable the engines in almost every car and then set up roadblocks to stop the adults from escaping.
-Then, they learn how to use firearms.
-The children also take the souls of the ones they kill as a part of deliverance.
-The adults must find a way to stop them before it's too late.
+They disable the engines in almost every car and build roadblocks to stop the adults from escaping.
+Then they learn how to use firearms.
+The children also take the souls of the ones they kill.
+Tom, his ex-wife Jean, and a few other people form a team and try to survive, but all are killed gradually except for Tom. and Jean.
+In the end, the children disappear with Tom.